-Western Area Power Administration (WAPA), Rocky Mountain Region (RMR), proposes to conduct routine access road and transmission line right-of-way (ROW) maintenance between the North Fork and Rifle Substations on the North Fork-Rifle (NFK-RFL) 230-kV Transmission Line and between the Curecanti and North-Fork Substations on the Curecanti-North Fork (CCI-NFK) 230-kV Transmission Line, in Delta, Mesa and Garfield counties, Colorado.
+Western Area Power Administration (WAPA), Rocky Mountain Region (RMR), proposes to conduct routine access road, right-of-way (ROW), and structure footer maintenance between the North Fork and Rifle Substations on the North Fork-Rifle (NFK-RFL) 230-kV Transmission Line and between the Curecanti and North Fork Substations on the Curecanti-North Fork (CCI-NFK) 230-kV Transmission Line, in Delta, Mesa and Garfield Counties, Colorado.
 Routine maintenance of existing access roads, crossings, landings, and other ROW features will be completed as necessary within approved work areas to facilitate safe access to the transmission line.
 Examples of routine maintenance activities that may be completed include: blading; grading; removal of rocks, vegetation, and other obstacles impeding safe travel; installation, repair, and replacement of water bars, rip-rap, and other erosion control measures; cleanout, repair, and in-kind replacement of culverts and other drainage features; washout repair; landing maintenance; installation and maintenance of gates; and soil stabilization.
+Structure footer maintenance will be conducted on Structures 43/5, 44/1, 44/2 on the NFK-RFL 230-kV Transmission Line and Structures 13/4, 14/1, 18/4, 24/3, 25/3, 27/1 on the CCI-NFK 230-kV Transmission Line.
 Equipment used for this project may include motor graders, bulldozers, excavators, dump trucks, compactors, skid-steers, and work trucks.
 Work will occur on private lands and public lands managed by the Bureau of Land Management and U.S. Forest Service.
 This work will be confined to WAPA's existing access road and transmission line ROWs; no new roads will be constructed, and work will be focused on previously disturbed locations.